 Ages 12-15 may volunteer alongside a parent or guardian.
-Both must attend the orientation and volunteer as a team at all times.
+Both must volunteer as a team at all times.
 Only one minor child per adult is permitted.

-Ages 16 and older may volunteer without parental supervision but must have a parent or guardian attend orientation and sign a waiver.
+Ages 16 and older may volunteer without parental supervision but must have a parent or guardian sign a waiver.